-- 6 cups apples, peeled and diced
+- 6 cups onions, chopped

 - 1/2 cup water

-- 2 cups sugar
+- 2 cups white vinegar

 - Prepare canner, jars and lids.

-- Remove air bubbles, wipe rims and affix lids.
+- remove air bubbles, wipe rims and affix lids.

 - Process in a boiling water bath for 10 minutes.